Max Hill (journalist): Early life

 Max Hill was born in Colorado Springs, Colorado.
 He graduated from the University of Colorado in 1926 and worked for several years for the Denver Post, where he became city editor in 1932.

 Career

 Hill joined the Associated Press in 1934 and worked in the New York and Washington bureaus.
 He was promoted to head of the New York bureau in 1938.

 In 1940 Hill was made chief of the Associated Press Tokyo bureau.
 He was there when the Japanese attacked Pearl Harbor on December 7, 1941.
 He was imprisoned and interned by the Japanese authorities until June 1942.
 Hill returned to the U.S. aboard an exchange ship, the MS Gripsholm.
 This trip was the basis for his book Exchange Ship.

 After his return to the United States, Hill joined NBC in 1943 and for two years covered World War II in North Africa, Italy, Turkey, and Greece.
-Later, he served as a radio news commentator.
+Later, he served as a radio news commentator replacing Upton Close in 1944.